scgsantos/MoelasWare/req/group_4/REQ_4.2-View_All_Attempts_Of_Given_Test.md

 *	As a user I want to view the other users performance in order to compare results

 # **Use case 2**
-*   As a user I want a page in order to view all attempts of a given test
+*   As a user I want a page to be able to view all attempts of a given test

 ## **Primary actor: User**
 ## **Level: User goal**